sebv/node-wd-sync/doc/COFFEE-DOC.md

 All the methods from [wd](http://github.com/admc/wd) are available.

-The browser functions must to be run within a Wd block.
+The browser functions must to be run within a `sync` block.
 This block holds the fiber environment.
-The Wd block context is set to the browser, so that the browser methods may be accessed using '@'.
+The 'sync' block context is set to the browser, so that the browser methods may be accessed using '@'.

 The 'executeAsync' and 'safeExecuteAsync' methods may still be run asynchronously.